Genealogy-valued Feller diffusion: Concepts and main results

 We consider as an example the case of the \emph{super random walk on $\Z$} with a symmetric kernel $a(\cdot,\cdot)$, which is in the domain of normal attraction of Brownian motion.
 We assume that the random initial state is having translation invariant ergodic states with mean $\theta$ for its total masses and all initial distances are put equal to $0$, w.l.o.g.
 Then the total mass process goes locally to extinction by forming rare, i.e.\ spatially separating, clumps of diverging height and volume in space, as is known from the literature \cite{DF88}.

-Our point here is to describe in more detail the \emph{genealogy} of these clumps which turn out to be \emph{mono-ancestors clumps} as $t\to \infty$.
-Indeed a key point is the fact that all $t$-tops of the states decompose in \emph{independent identically distributed elements of $\U^\Z(t)$} corresponding to \emph{marked depth-$t$ subfamilies}.
+Our point here is to describe in more detail the \emph{genealogy} of these clumps which turn out to be \emph{single ancestors clumps} as $t\to \infty$.
+Indeed a key point is the fact that all $t$-tops of the states decompose at time $t$ in \emph{independent identically distributed elements of $\U^\Z$} corresponding to \emph{marked depth-$t$ subfamilies}.
 We can study all these independent subfamilies \emph{separately} and then concatenate to the full state.
-In fact we can decompose into mono-ancestor independent subfamilies.
-This is a sequence of the branching property; cf.\ \cite{infdiv,ggr_GeneralBranching}.
+In fact we can decompose into single ancestor independent subfamilies.
+This is a consequence of the branching property; cf.\ \cite{infdiv,ggr_GeneralBranching}.
+We next exploit this in detail.

 \textbf{{\emph{(1) The scaling}}} Note that the state at time $t$ is the independent concatenation of the processes starting with the mass at one site, \cite{infdiv}.
+These processes become extinct and survive up to time $t$ only with a probability of order $t^{-1}$.
+Hence the sites where the time-$0$ population has descendants at time $t$ becomes thinner and thinner.
+In volume of order $t$ we can expect a Poisson number of such sites in the limit $t\to\infty$.
+But of course the growing clump around such a surviving mass has also a geographic structure which is of interest.
+To see both these aspects we need a two-scale analysis with a coarser first scale to describe the origin of the time-$t$ population and second scale describing the internal structure of such a surviving family at time $t$.

-Next we observe that with a \emph{first scale} we can describe the surviving founding fathers if we consider the sites which have surviving mass somewhere at time $t$ and let $t \to \infty$.
-Namely we get a point process on $\Z$, denoted $\mfP_t$ which has the property that if we scale space by $t^{-1}$ getting what we call here $\wt \mfP_t$ then
+Therefore we observe that with a \emph{first scale} we can describe the surviving founding fathers if we consider the sites which have surviving mass somewhere at time $t$ and let $t \to \infty$.
+Namely we get a point process on $\Z$, denoted $\mfP_t$ which has the property that if we scale space by $t^{-1}$ getting what we call here $\wt \mfP_t$ then a simple limit theorem holds:

 Here the r.h.s.\ is a Poisson point process on $\R$ with intensity measure $\theta \lambda$, where $\lambda$ is the Lebesgue measure on $\R$ \cite{DF88}.
 Here $\theta$ is $E[\nu_0(U \times \{0\})]$, the initial intensity of individuals.
-In order to see more details in the asymptotic analysis we need a \emph{two} (space-time) scales approach continuing as follows.
+In order to see more details of the genealogy in the asymptotic analysis we need a \emph{two} (space-time) scales approach to see the finer structure.